5 Healthy Self-Care Ideas for your Nighttime Routine

-Self-care doesn’t have to be complicated, overwhelming or time-consuming, and can, instead, be all about the small ways that you tune in and take care of yourself.
+Self-care should not be complicated, overwhelming or time-consuming.
+Instead, self-care – especially at nighttime – should be all about the small ways that you tune in and take care of yourself.
 Discover 5 ideas for how to create a healthy and restorative nighttime routine.

-The evening hours can be an amazing opportunity to practice self-care, and to end your day grounded and nourished.
+The evening hours can be an amazing opportunity to practice self-care, and to end your day feeling more grounded and nourished.

 Maybe a glass of wine or a zoning out on Netflix is really what you need.